Frequently Asked Questions

 Does Graduate Women Victoria offer scholarships for undergraduate study?

-There are two scholarships for undergraduates: the Marilyn Godley scholarship for an Indigenous female student and the Taines Scholarship for Honours students in Arts or Humanities.
+Most GWV scholarships are for postgraduate study or research.
+There are two scholarships for undergraduates: the Marilyn Godley scholarship for an Indigenous female student and the Taines Scholarship for honours students in Arts or Humanities.

 I am enrolled in a Masters degree in primary education – am I eligible for these awards?